OanhT04/DynamicNetworks1/README.md

 Command line structure:

 python ./graph.py [--input graph_file.gml] [--create_random_graph n c] [--multi_BFS a1 a2 ...] [--analyze] [--plot] [--output out_graph_file.gml]

-Example:
-python ./graph.py --create_random_graph 150 1.35 --multi_BFS 3 12 47 --analyze --plot --output result_graph.gml

-The command generates a 150 node Erdős–Rényi graph, runs BFS from nodes 3, 12, and 47, runs full analysis on the graph, visualizes the graph, and exports the result to a gml file.
+- n integer for number of nodes
+- c, a positive integer or float
+- a1, a2, ... one or more nodes to perform BFS

 ## Implementation

+**Graph input/Output**
+- Graphs are loaded from .gml files using read_graph_file(file) and exported using output_graph(G, file, bfs_results=None).
+- During export, the graph is enriched with node attributes:
+  - component_id: ID of the connected component the node belongs to
+  - is_isolated: indicates whether the node is isolated
+- If BFS is performed:
+  - bfs_<source>_distance: shortest-path distance from the BFS source
+  - bfs_<source>_parent: parent node in the BFS tree
+- BFS distances are computed by compute_distances(parent_dict, source), which reconstructs path lengths by tracing parent pointers back to the source.

 The program uses `argparse` to define these command-line options:

  `--create_random_graph n c`  `--multi_BFS a1 a2 ...` (a1, a2 ... are node labels)
- `--analyze` `--plot`  `--input FILE` (in progress) - `--output FILE` (in progress)
+ `--analyze` `--plot`  `--input FILE`  - `--output FILE`

 **Generate Random Graph** using the **Erdos-Renyi model** -> generate_graph(n: int, c: float):
 - n = # of nodes, c = positive constant